ChunMinChang/blog/_posts/2020-10-15-avoid-adding-code-for-a-specific-case-only.md

 ## Closing words

-I do hope readers can understand why "adding code for a specific case only" is bad in this post, and the technique proposed in this post, "relaxing the conditions", can help other developers to work out a better, more general, approach to solve the problem they are focusing.
+I do hope readers can understand why "adding code for a specific case only" is bad in this post, and the technique proposed in this post, "relaxing the conditions", can help other developers to work out a better, more general, approach to solve the problem they are working on.
+Good luck :)